Hybrid Office Design: 4 Data-Driven Tips

 - A/V equipment: the full stack or limited

-- Privacy: fishbowl style or a sound-proofed office pod
+- Privacy: fishbowl-style or a sound-proofed office pod

 A/V equipment is a big one here, because its presence or lack thereof in meeting rooms could be actively damaging collaboration.